Serengeti National Park

-Serengeti National park is also the one the park in Tanzanian where you can take a hot air balloon flight organised by the balloon specialist and this can be booked at and arranged with Miracle Experience.
+Serengeti National park is also one of the parks in Tanzanian where you can take a hot air balloon flight organised by the balloon specialist and this can be booked at and arranged with Miracle Experience.

-Viewing a game park from the vantage point of a hot-air balloon is a magnificent experience which you won’t ever forget – but it is expensive!
-The experience floating silently above the plains with a 360-degree view of everything beath you, without safari buses competing for the photo opportunity, is incomparable.
+Viewing a game park from the vantage point of a hot-air balloon is a magnificent experience which you won’t ever forget.
+The experience floating silently above the plains with a 360-degree view of everything beneath you, without safari jeep/vehicles competing for the photo opportunity, is incomparable.
 It is definitely worth saving up for!